kwame-mintah/gcp-cloud-run-function-model-inference/README.md

 | GCP_REGION                   | The region that project is in         |
 | GCP_REGISTRY_REPOSITORY_NAME | The artifact registry repository name |

-Lastly, GitHub Action "🛸 GCP Cloud Run Deploy" will check out the repository and deploy the cloud run function utilizing the same GitHub action mentioned above.
+Secondly, GitHub Action "🛸 GCP Cloud Run Deploy" will check out the repository and deploy the cloud run function utilizing the same GitHub action mentioned above.
 The following repository variable needs to be set:

 | Secret                                | Description                                                     |
 |---------------------------------------|-----------------------------------------------------------------|
 | GCP_MLFLOW_MODEL_ARTIFACT_BUCKET_NAME | The GCP bucket name, where the model artifact has been uploaded |

+Lastly, GitHub Action "🛰️ GCP Cloud Run Delete" will check out the repository and delete the cloud run function utilizing the same GitHub action mentioned above and repository variables.

 # References